Drew Pearson (journalist): Engagement for democracy and peace

-Following World War II, Drew Pearson with the support of his wife Luvie Pearson initiated the Friendship Train which on its way through the USA collected over 700 cars of food, clothing and fuel worth over $40 million in aid for "America's friends" in war-torn Europe: "Luvie was the steam that powered the train across the northern United States, and Drew fired up the southern route.
+Following World War II, Drew Pearson with the support of his wife Luvie Pearson initiated the Friendship Train which on its way through the USA collected over 250 cars of foodstuffs, over $40 million in aid for "America's friends" in war-torn Europe: "Luvie was the steam that powered the train across the northern United States, and Drew fired up the southern route.
 Both stopped at every village for contributions.
 They collected enough food to fill 'two long freight trains.'
 And then they took it to Europe, with keys to the towns presented at every stop."
+The train was an incredible example of the power of people, and the willingness to help those in need and put differences aside.
+The entire process was without cost and without government involvement.
 On December 19, 1947, one day after the arrival of the much-needed food, medicine and supplies in France, Pearson was awarded the French Legion of Honor, rank of Chevalier, in recognition of his charitable engagement and work.

 Some of his other international engagements for democracy and peace were: